Anand Gandhi: Memesys Culture Lab

 The ElseVR team also created two behind-the-scenes documentaries, Dhaakad and Inside Dangal, on the making of Aamir Khan's Dangal.
 For ElseVR, Memesys partnered with Amnesty International India, Oxfam India and United Nations Virtual Reality (UNVR) and BBC.

 On 11 September 2016, Anand's documentary production An Insignificant Man had its world premiere at the Toronto International Film Festival.
 The film was also screened at the BFI London Film Festival and the Busan International Film Festival.

 Directed by Khushboo Ranka and Vinay Shukla, An Insignificant Man was released in theatres in India on 17 November 2017.
 The film was released in more than 33 screens across India and continued to perform well into its third and fourth weeks.
 The box office net of 12 million INR makes it the most successful documentary feature out of India.
 The film, which chronicles the rise of anti-corruption protests in India and the formation and rise to power of the Aam Aadmi Party, received standing ovations in theatres and was picked up by VICE Media.

 Gandhi has also completed development on three projects – Ok Computer, New Aesop's Fables and Some of All Pasts.
-For Ok Computer, a science-fiction comedy created by collaborators Pooja Shetty and Neil Pagedar, Bollywood star Hrithik Roshan has been confirmed in lead.
 Australian actor Hugo Weaving may be roped in to play one of the parts.

 Anand's play Beta Kaagdo, which he adapted into a screenplay along with Mitesh Shah, is being made into a feature film with Kajol in lead.
 The film is being directed by Pradeep Sarkar and produced by Ajay Devgn.

-Anand has called himself an admirer of Kajol's work and said that he loved "talking and discussing ideas with her".